BangMach/gemo-orders-3.1/README.md

 ## Getting Started

+Copy `.env.example` to `.env` and fill in the values:

+- `MONGODB_URI`: Your MongoDB connection string.
+- `DB_NAME`: The name of the database to use.
+- `GOOGLE_ID`: Your Google OAuth Client ID.
+Read more [here](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid).
+- `GOOGLE_SECRET`: Your Google OAuth Client Secret.
+Read more [here](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid).

 First, install the neccessary dependencies:

 ```bash
 npm install
 ```

 Next, we can run locally:

 ```bash
 npm run dev
 # or